-Safety is our first priority.
+Safety is our priority.
 To ensure the safety and well-being of the children and youth enrolled in our programs, Footsteps Child Care, Inc.:

-- Will be responsible in the event of an emergency closure or disaster, for all children enrolled in the program, until such time as an authorized adult can pick-up the child; - An updated disaster and mass casualty plan is posted at each site and this plan is reviewed by staff on a regular basis; - Prior to hire, staff is fingerprinted and must receive clearance through the Department of Justice; - Most staff members are First Aid and CPR certified; - Staff receive training in emergency and disaster procedures and management; - Programs have regular fire and earthquake drills; - Staff is trained in Administering Medication, Epi-Pen administering, Asthma and Nebulizer, Blood-borne Pathogens and Infectious Diseases; - Staff receive training in suspected child abuse and mandated reporting; - Staff receive on-going staff development opportunities in a variety of topics, both onsite and off-site; and, - Coordinate disaster and mass casualty planning and coordination in the event of an emergency. - We collaborate with the San Mateo County Big Five and local police departments.
+- Will be responsible in the event of an emergency closing or disaster, for all children enrolled in the program, until such time as an authorized adult can pick-up the child. - Updated disaster and mass casualty plan posted at each site; the plan is reviewed by staff on a regular basis. - Prior to hire, staff are fingerprinted and must receive clearance through the Department of Justice and FBI. - Most staff members are First Aid, CPR and AED certified. - Staff receive training in emergency and disaster procedures and management. - Programs have regular fire and earthquake drills. - Staff is trained in Blood-borne Pathogens and Infectious Diseases. - Staff receive training in suspected child abuse and mandated reporting. - Staff receive on-going staff development opportunities in a variety of topics, both onsite and off-site; and, - Coordinate disaster and mass casualty planning and coordination in the event of an emergency.
+We collaborate with the San Mateo County Big Five and local police departments.